Reda-MALKI/NER-BioNNE-/README.md

-# Important kaggle notebooks and jupyter are having problems in getting pushed to github , still you can always download the file and read it locally it has explanation of every line of code
+# Important kaggle notebooks and jupyter notebooks are having problems in getting pushed to github , still you can always download the notebooks and read it locally it has explanation of every line of code

 ## BioNNE-L Shared Task Dataset